nikomatsakis/rfcs/active/0000-traits.md

 Past experience also suggests that it's harder to figure out how to integrate this substitution into the type system rules themselves.

+## How does the proposed system related to Haskell? <a name=haskell>

+A generic trait in Rust is roughly equivalent to a Haskell multiparameter type class with an implied [functional dependency][fd] from the `Self` type to all other type parameters:

+    trait Foo<A,B> { ... } <-> class Foo self a b | self -> a b

+Given the proposed syntax, one can express the more general case using tuple types for `Self`.

 # Footnotes

 <a name=1>